corefan/xenko-docs/manual/virtual-reality/display-a-UI-in-an-overlay.md

 # Display a UI in an overlay

-This page explains how to render a UI to a texture, then display that as an overlay (sometimes described as a "Minority Report-style" interface).
+This page explains how to render a UI to a texture, then display it as an overlay.
+This is sometimes described as a "Minority Report-style" interface.

-These instructions assume you already have a UI created that you want to display in the overlay.
+These instructions assume you already have a UI that you want to display in the overlay.
 For information about creating UIs, see the [UI](../ui/index.md) section.

 > ![Note]
 > You can't see overlays when you don't run your game in your VR device.
 This is because the VR device itself creates the overlay, not other hardware.